Getting around Bangkok is going to be foremost on your mind and planning ahead will make this as easy as possible.

 Taxi drivers often try this one on with tourists, who look like they are unfamiliar with Bangkok and see and get away with it.

-When you do get in the taxi, just check he puts the meter on.
-You can gently remind the driver if needed.
+When you do get in the taxi, just check he puts the meter on and you should gently remind the driver if needed.

 You can read more about taking a taxi from Suvarnabhumi Airport.